 We'll create the report in a Power BI service workspace, so select an existing workspace or create a one.

-From the bottom of the left navigation pane, select Get data.
+From the bottom of the nav pane, select Get data.

 Select Files and navigate to the location where you saved the Retail Analysis sample.

 For this exercise, select Import.

 Once the dataset is imported, select View dataset.